Multiple crossover in the decay of metastable volume fraction of a Blume-Capel ferromagnetic needle: Introduction:

-A series of studies can be cited here where the crossover in decay or growth of volume fraction has been found in different systems.
-The rate is observed to change in different time domains in the case of glass-forming liquids \cite{slade1} in alkane and alcohols \cite{slade2}.
-A slow crossover from super-diffusion to diffusion has recently been observed \cite{gopal} in an isotropic spin chain.
-The crossover from anomalous to normal diffusion is found \cite{daniel} in lipid bilayers.
-The two-tier crystallisation regime in hybrid and nanocomposite polymers has been explored \cite{jabbar} using molecular dynamics simulations.
-The crossover from glass-like to liquid-like molecular diffusion has been observed recently \cite{ranieri} in a supercritical fluid. \emph{How does the metastable state decay in a Blume-Capel ferromagnetic needle}?
-Addressing this question, we have studied the transient behaviours such as decay of metastable states and the relaxation behaviours of a Blume-Capel ferromagnetic needle (the size of its height is much larger than the cross-sectional dimension) by extensive Monte-Carlo simulation \cite{binder}.
+Keeping the facts, of the unusual behaviours of the quasi-one dimensional system in mind, we have studied the transient behaviours such as decay of metastable states, magnetisation reversal and the relaxation behaviours of a Blume-Capel ferromagnetic needle (the size of its height is much larger than the cross-sectional dimension) by extensive Monte-Carlo simulation \cite{binder}.
 We indeed found multiple crossovers in the decay of metastable volume fraction.
 This result differs from the behaviours of the bulk system in the same model.
 In this paper, we report our results in the following arrangements: The model is introduced in the next section (Section 2).
 Section 3 is dedicated to describing the Monte-Carlo simulation scheme \cite{binder,newman}.
 The results (with figures and tables) are provided in Section 4.
 The paper ends with the concluding remarks in Section 5.